ml-cube/ml3-platform-docs/md-docs/user_guide/basic_concepts.md

 # Basic Concepts

-This page will explain you the basic concept of ML cube Platform to get familiar with the product.
+This page provides an overview of the fundamental concepts in the ML Cube Platform, helping you familiarize yourself with the product.

 ## Company, Project, Task and Model

-Everything starts with a **Company**, when you register on ML cube Platform, you are asked to create a Company.
-A Company has a **Subscription Plan** that defines how many Projects, Tasks, Data you can create.
-Moreover, billing and payments are done at Company level.
+At the core of the ML Cube Platform is a **Company**.
+Upon registration, you create a Company, which comes with a **Subscription Plan** defining the number of Projects, Tasks, and Data you can manage.
+Billing and payments occur at the Company level.

 <figure markdown>
   ![Image title](../imgs/company project task structure.png){ width="500" }
-  <figcaption>ML cube Platform entities structure.</figcaption>
+  <figcaption>Structure of entities in ML Cube Platform.</figcaption>
 </figure>

-After you created your Company you become the *company owner*, and as company owner, you can create new **Users**, assigning them the right **Role**.
+Once your Company is established, you, as the company owner, can create **Users** and assign them specific **Roles**.

 > To help you to better understand the concepts and the entities in ML cube Platform we use a fictional company: it is called *Delta Energy*, and it is a producer of Photovoltaic Modules that own Photovoltaic fields and trades the energy to the market.

 After the Company is created, you can create a **Project** and AI Tasks inside it.
 Think of a Project as an application of Artificial Intelligence algorithms and techniques to optimize a KPI.

-> Delta Energy created the Project *Energy Revenue* for increasing the revenue from trading the produced energy.
+> *Delta Energy*, for instance, created the *Energy Revenue* Project to enhance their revenue from energy trading.
 > They invested in four AI algorithms:
 >
 > 1. Fault detection